hooniez/sef_assignment_2/code/App/README.md

-Execute the main found in App.java.
+Please execute the main found in App.java.
 Please follow the comments to make sense of the code.